-Macros are a tool that allows us to perform text substitutions before the compilation of the code.
+Macros are a tool that allows us to perform text substitutions before the code compilation.

 Macros are a feature inherited from the C language

-In C++, it is common to abuse the use of macros, either out of habit or the (incorrect) idea that they are the best alternative.
-But C++, almost always, has better alternatives.
+In C++, it is common to abuse the use of macros, either out of habit or the (wrong) idea that they are the most efficient alternative.
+However, in C++, we almost always have better alternatives.

 Avoid using them by all means.
-In fact, don’t use macros 😅
+Moreover, do not use macros 😅

 Definition of Macros